Machina-Labs/applications_eng_hw/README.md

 You are given a CAD model of a part that we are tasked with fabricating by double sided incremental forming (DSIF).
 As an applications engineer, part of your job is assessing the rough feasibility of the customer part, and you'll do so by evaluating the geometry of the part against our constraints as well as modeling a rough version of a forming surface.
 This part is a swooping flange with some bolt/rivet holes.

 ## The Constraints
 From a modeling perspective, the DSIF robotic forming process is sensitive to wall angle and continuity.
 A forming surface must be a single continuous surface with no holes or non-manifold edges, and the wall angles must stay under ~65 degrees from horizontal.
+We want to mock up what that surface will look like so we can estimate things like fabrication time and how easy it will be to form accurately.

 Customer parts come in all shapes and sizes and they come from an entirely different workflow so we have provide a hypothetical flange with 3 distinct issues we need you to solve.